dortania/OpenCore-Install-Guide/find-hardware.md

 This section is mostly a mini-guide on how to find what hardware you're currently running; this is mainly relevant for laptop and prebuilt users as hardware specs are a bit more difficult to obtain.
 You can skip this page and head to [Creating the USB](./installer-guide/) if you already know what hardware you have.

-For this we'll assume you have Windows or Linux installed:
+For this, we'll assume you have Windows or Linux installed:

 * [Finding hardware using Windows](#finding-hardware-using-windows)
 * [Finding hardware using Linux](#finding-hardware-using-linux)